vladgh/docker_base_images/backup/README.md

 - `AWS_S3_PREFIX`: the prefix for the keys inside the AWS S3 bucket (no leading or trailing slashes)
 - `GPG_PASSPHRASE`: The GPG passphrase
 - `GPG_PASSPHRASE_FILE`: The file containing the GPG passphrase (for example a docker swarm secret mounted at /run/secrets/my_gpg_pass)
-- `GPG_RECIPIENT`: the id of the intended recipient; if it's missing, the archive will NOT be encrypted
+- `GPG_RECIPIENT`: the id of the intended recipient (can also be a comma separated list)
 - `GPG_KEY_URL`:  URL to the public GPG key
 - `GPG_KEY_PATH`: container path to the GPG key (can be a file or a folder; if this is a folder, all files will be imported; defaults to '/keys')
 - `BACKUP_PATH`: container path to be archived (defaults to '/backup')